Skip to main content

 Jacqui Baldwin-LeClair

-Jacqui Baldwin-LeClair is a policy analyst for the Federal Reserve's Center for Indian Country Development, where she examines issues and policy solutions in support of the economic self-determination and prosperity of Native nations and Indigenous communities.
+Jacqui Baldwin-LeClair is a policy analyst for the Minneapolis Fed's Center for Indian Country Development, where she examines issues and policy solutions in support of the economic self-determination and prosperity of Native nations and Indigenous communities.

 Andrew Huff